jsdecena/asknicely/README.md

 - Install libraries, run `npm install`
 - Run `npm run dev`
 - Go to [http://127.0.0.1:5173/](http://127.0.0.1:5173/)

+## Run unit test
+- Go inside the container `docker exec -it app bash`
+- Run unit test with `composer test`

+## Suggestion
+- With unlimited time, the database connection can be abstracted more into its own configurations
+- Add ability to create migration files like the famous PHP frameworks
+- Process the data inside a controller instead of directly in the route file inside anonymous function

 ## Notes
 - Used [Simple PHP Router](https://github.com/skipperbent/simple-php-router) for handling routing